-Data Protection Legislation: includes (i) the Data Protection Act 2018, (ii) the General Data Protection Regulation ((EU) 2016/679) (GDPR) and any national implementing laws, regulations and secondary legislation, for so long as the GDPR is effective in the UK, and (iii) any successor and supplemental legislation to the Data Protection Act 1998 and the GDPR, in particular the Data Protection Bill 2017-2019 and the E-Privacy Directive (and its proposed replacement), once it becomes law.
+Data Protection Legislation: includes

+(i) the Data Protection Act 2018,

+(ii) the General Data Protection Regulation ((EU) 2016/679) (GDPR) and any national implementing laws, regulations and secondary legislation, for so long as the GDPR is effective in the UK, and (iii) any successor and supplemental legislation to the Data Protection Act 1998, the Data Protection Act 2018, the GDPR and the E-Privacy Directive 2002, revised in 2009 (and its proposed replacement), once it becomes law.

 Personal data: is any information that identifies a living individual (data subject) either directly or indirectly.
 This also includes special categories of personal data.
-Personal data does not include data which is entirely anonymous or the identity has been permanently removed making it impossible to link back to the data subject.
+Personal data does not include data which is entirely anonymous or the identity has been permanently removed, making it impossible to link back to the data subject.